Sigmmma/c20/src/content/h1/tags/object/projectile/readme.md

 The trace collision test takes advantage of [objects'][object] bounding radii and the collision BSP structures found in [model_collision_geometry][] and [scenario_structure_bsp][].
 If any collision is detected, it is handled accordingly (e.g. applying [effects][effect] or playing [sounds][sound]).

 If no collision is detected, the projectile is moved to its next position at the end of the trace line.
-The process continues, tick by tick, until the projectile collides or reaches its maximum range and is removed.
+The process continues, tick by tick, until the projectile collides, detonates at its _maximum range_, or is removed at its maximum _air_ or _water damage range_.

 A sufficiently high velocity projectile is essentially [hitscan][] if it can cross a playable space within a single tick, with the game being simulated at 30 ticks per second.
 Otherwise, ballistic leading will be required to hit a moving target.